List of The Boys episodes

 The Boys is an American satirical superhero television series developed by showrunner Eric Kripke that premiered on July 26, 2019, on the streaming service Amazon Prime Video.
+Kripke also serves as an executive producer, alongside Evan Goldberg, Neal H. Moritz, and Seth Rogen.
 Based on the comic book of the same name by Garth Ennis and Darick Robertson, it follows the eponymous team of vigilantes as they attempt to take down The Seven, a team of superpowered individuals who abuse their powers.